Half-Life - Camille Georgeson-Usher - In Waking a Dream

 How is it that books can so easily become friends?

-Since she left, Rym allowed herself to move into anonymity.
-But there was always something about her, where people would focus on her.
+Since she left, Rym has allowed herself to move into anonymity.
+But there was always something about her; people would focus on her.
 The more she hid in reading, the more visible she became.
-Quite ironic: the people most not wanting to be seen are almost sure to be found.
+It is quite ironic: the people who most do not want to be seen are almost sure to be found.
 Recently, Rym noticed a hardening in herself.
-This emotional hardening had become impossible to ignore, with anxiety and frustration coming quicker, tiredness gaining momentum, general irritation, and loss of control.
-It is hard to tell how much of this hardening had come due to ageing or the ongoing perseverance of racism and sexism she faces in her day-to-day life, but regardless, it had become a notable presence in her waking life.
+This emotional hardening had become impossible to ignore, with anxiety and frustration coming more quickly, tiredness gaining momentum, a general irritation, and a loss of control.
+It is hard to tell how much of this hardening had come due to ageing or to the ongoing perseverance of racism and sexism she faces in her day-to-day life, but regardless, it had become a notable presence in her waking life.

 I found myself at the edge of a substantial hole.
 It was a human-made hole, that was for certain, perhaps a mine or a quarry, but why was I here?
 I couldn’t understand where this landscape came from.
 I had never actually seen a mine other than in photos, yet there was an overwhelming sense of fear as I stood at the edge.
 It was steep and was perhaps miles deep.
 I worried that I was standing too close to the edge and that I might fall to what would surely be my death.
 I looked to the edges of the mine.
 Everything was grey.
 Even the woods that surrounded the mine were grey, which I only now understand was because they all were dead.